AlbertP3/OpenBackup/README.md

-            isconf          - is configuration, applies rconfmode args require_closed  - check if given process is running, using pgrep archive         - tar the file/dir and send it to destination
+            isconf          - is configuration, applies rconfmode args require_closed  - check if given process is running, using pgrep archive         - tar the file/dir and send it to destination extract         - untar the file/dir and send it to destination
         settings:
            *rmode           - args for rsync
            *rconfmode       - args for rsync if is_conf